This page is intended to follow Scientific Method in

 the

 COPPER AND NITRIC ACID: Students observe this reaction, and think about questions: Has the copper wire disappeared?
 Have the copper atoms disappeared?
 Where are they: in the red-brown gas or the blue solution?
-Which color most closely matches that of copper?
-Is this significant?
-If copper is in the brown gas, in what form could it be: copper ions? {but these are strongly solvated by water, so are not likely to evaporate} copper atoms? {but neutral copper forms solid copper metal, not a gas} a copper compound? {but this would be either ionic or a metal alloy, and neither would evaporate} So where are the copper atoms now? / The teacher gets some copper sulfate (with Cu+2 ions), dissolves it in water, and asks students to compare this with the result of the copper/acid reaction.
+Which color most closely matches that of copper? (and is this significant?)
+If copper is in the brown gas, in what form could it be: copper ions? {but these are strongly solvated by water, so are not likely to evaporate} copper atoms? {but neutral copper forms solid copper metal, not a gas} a copper compound? {but this would be an ionic compound or a metal alloy, and neither would evaporate} When you've considered all of this, what is your conclusion: Where are the copper atoms now? / If copper sulfate (with Cu2+ ions) is available, students can dissolve it in water, observe the solution, and compare this with the solution produced by the copper/acid reaction.

 TAKERS AND GIVERS (Halogens and Halides):